Skip to main content

 • stability

-• “It's rough but not buggy or broken, and while it has some inherent design issues, for a small production, that's pretty good.”
+• “It's rough but not buggy or broken and has some weird problems inherent to its design which you will notice, but for a small production, that's pretty good.”

-• “Almost bug-free, this has to be the best and most frustrating game I have ever played.”
+• “Almost bug free; this has to be the best, most frustrating game I have ever played.”

 • “Their top priorities are always to fix crashes, serious bugs, exploits, and graphical glitches.”